-- To show battery condition as described above.
+- To show inches, alarms, and battery condition as described above.

 - To turn on the LCD backlight.

 - To turn the gauge display on or off.

 - To select °F or °C for the temperature display.

 - To set the alarm points.

 - To test the alarms.

 - To program the gauge calibration.

 - To enter the security codes which control access to the various gauge functions.